Department: Pathobiology & Population Sciences

 A key question is whether and which invertebrates are sentient: capable of subjectively experienced mental states (“feelings”).
 An animal must be sentient, in Andrew’s view, for us to care about its welfare.
 He, therefore, investigates cognitive and behavioural indicators of sentience in bees.
 Andrew and colleagues have found that bees are not simple stimulus-response robots, but react to stimuli in sophisticated, context-dependent ways.
 These findings are at least consistent with sentience.

-Andrew has also worked on crested macaques, dogs, dairy cattle, broiler chickens, and Siamese fighting fish.
+Andrew also collaborates on ongoing research investigating reptile and amphibian welfare in zoos, crustacean behaviour and cognition, and animal welfare in the Global South.
+He has previously worked on crested macaques, dogs, dairy cattle, broiler chickens, and Siamese fighting fish.

 Crump, A., Birch, J., Browning, H., Chittka, L., Fisher, D., Gibbons, M., Rowe, E., & Sebo, J (2024).
 Farmed insects: Opportunities for welfare improvement in the UK.
 Insect Institute.